 And if none of these things suck you, Santorini will show you the secret weapon at dusk!
 He will take you by the hand and lead you to Oia, moments before sunset, and there he will let you contemplate the endless horizon stretching out in front of you with a fiery red sun sinking somewhere deep in the Aegean!
 The Aegean loses its blue coloration and gets a red hue, like the volcanic lava that created it!
 A mystery that you have never experienced before, the sunset of Santorini will bind you forever on the island

 What happens in Santorini when the sun sets?

-Dozens of people sitting on terraces and terraces admire silently one of the most rare spectacles on earth, filled with awe for the greatness they face.
-Everyone is eager to admire the sunset, climb even in the most unlikely places to have the best view and eventually break out in applause as soon as the sun is lost!
+Dozens of people sitting on terraces and terraces admire silently one of the rarest spectacles on earth, filled with awe for the greatness they face.
+Everyone is eager to admire the sunset, climb even in the most unlikely places to have the best view, and eventually break out in applause as soon as the sun is lost!
 Of course, they also make an appointment for the next afternoon!